The Hong Kong Polytechnic University

 Departmental Scheme-based Admission

-Starting from the 2022/23 academic year, PolyU will adopt departmental scheme-based admission instead of programme-based admission in order to provide a broader educational base and a more flexible progression pathway for students, as well as a more agile mechanism to meet changing societal manpower needs.
+PolyU adopts departmental scheme-based admission in order to provide a broader educational base and a more flexible progression pathway for students, as well as a more agile mechanism to meet changing societal manpower needs.
 These changes will provide greater flexibility for students in their choice of degree programmes and specialisations.

 Students are free to select their major/specialisations at the end of Year 1 study unless specified otherwise by schemes concerned.
-Out of the 31 Schemes on offer in 2022/23 admission exercise, nine Schemes (listed below) have set screening criteria for students to select their major/specialism towards the end of the first year of study.
+Out of the 32 Schemes on offer, ten Schemes (listed below) have set screening criteria for students to select their major/specialism towards the end of the first year of study.
 However, applicants with outstanding academic performance will be considered, at the time of admission, for advance placement (with no restrictions to select a desired major/specialism within a Scheme).
 These applicants will also be notified of this special provision, if applicable, in their Notice of Offer or by separate email in advance of their acceptance.
-Prospective students can visit the website of the nine Schemes for more details:
+Prospective students can visit the website of the ten Schemes for more details:

 New Feature of Undergraduate Programmes

 Given the emergence of Industry 4.0 as a key trend that is shaping the future, students not only need to gain solid academic knowledge, but also master the skills on innovation and technology and possess an entrepreneurial spirit in order to be highly competitive in the contemporary society.
-In view of this, two new elements, namely "Artificial Intelligence and Data Analysis" (AIDA) and "Innovation and Entrepreneurship" (IE), will be incorporated into the General University Requirements starting from next academic year.
+In view of this, two new elements, namely "Artificial Intelligence and Data Analysis" (AIDA) and "Innovation and Entrepreneurship" (IE), have been incorporated into the General University Requirements.
 All undergraduate students must complete at least 2 credits of the AIDA courses and at least 1 credit of the IE courses before graduation.
 Students can also opt for a secondary Major or a Minor in AIDA and IE.

 - #6 QS Top 50 Under 50 2021